Decision making factors for interim orders

 The panel conducts this balancing exercise with the three grounds of the interim order test in mind.
 When considering the three grounds, the panel would need to bear in mind the following:

 • It would be relatively rare for an interim order to be made only on the grounds that an order is otherwise in the public interest, if there is no evidence of a risk of harm to the public, so the threshold for imposing an interim order solely on this ground is high3.
-The High Court has made it clear that some criminal charges are so serious that the professional should not be allowed to continue practising while they await trial, even where those charges are unrelated to professional practice4.
+The High Court has made it clear that some criminal charges are so serious that the nurse, midwife or nursing associate should not be allowed to continue practising while they await trial, even where those charges are unrelated to professional practice4.
 For further discussion of the concept of ‘public interest’ please see our Impairment guidance.

 If the panel concludes that an interim order is required in a particular case, it will then need to give careful consideration to what kind of restriction is required, bearing in the mind that any interim order should be proportionate to the risk identified in that particular case.